 Set on the eastern shore of Lake Como, Varenna was founded in the sixth century as a fishing village.
 Not much has changed since then.
 Homes and buildings in beguiling shades of pastel drape a steep hillside that juts ever so slightly into the lake, forming a natural harbor.
 The waterfont is lined with bars, trattorias, and gelaterias that look out to Monte Crocione and Monte di Tremezzo, rising liking giants from the brink of the western shore.

 Once again I caught the traghetto ferry from Bellagio, with a nonstop straight shoot to Varenna.
 When I discovered it was supposed to rain all day, I was disappointed at first.
-But as soon as I got on the ferry, I was immediately allured by the omnipresent dreariness (yes, you read that correctly).
-The lake was cast in shades of gray—silver waters against emerald-tinged charcoal mountains with whisps of low-hanging platinum clouds.
+But as soon as I got on the ferry, I was immediately allured by the calming, monochromatic gray color scheme that unfurled before me—silver waters against emerald-tinged charcoal mountains with whisps of low-hanging platinum clouds.
 The colors of the surrounding lakeside villages popped like sprinkles against a blanket of vanilla.
 Overcast skies and a little precipiation weren’t going to ruin my day.

 At the imbarcadero, I set out on the Greenway dei Patriarchi, a four mile path that hugs the lakeshore from Varenna to the neighbhoring hamlet of Fiumelatte.
 My initial plan was to follow the greenway to the Sentiero del Viandante, which would take me up to Castello di Vezio, an 11th-century fortification on a hilltop suspended above Varenna.
 However, despite my inner drive to make the most of the day, the cobblestone pathways were very slippery, and the last thing I needed was to hurt myself on a deserted trail in a foreign land.
 Instead, I followed the greenway around the Varenna peninsula and explored the steep and narrow contradas that connect the path with the Piazza San Giorgio, a square in front of the namesake church whose campanile can be seen dangling above the village rooftops.